unik-name/docs.unikname.network/docs/uns-usethenetwork/cli.md

 - `--explicitValue` (required): Chosen explicit value of your UNIK (255 characters max)
 - `--type` (required): Type of your token [individual/corporate]
 - `-f --format` (optional): Specify how to format the output [json|yaml].
 Default to Json.
+- `--fee` : Specify a dynamic fee in satoUNS.
+Defaults to `100000000 satoUNS = 1 UNS`.

 Some [global parameters](#global-parameters) may apply to this command.